 Karen Tei Yamashita

 Though Yamashita was a finalist for the National Book Award with I Hotel, which was all about San Francisco’s Asian community in the ’60s and ’70s, she hasn’t gained the broad recognition she richly deserves.
 In 2017, Yamashita published Letters to Memory, which is composed of archival material, family artifacts, and letters.
 The novel explores the period of Japanese internment with an epistolary and experimental style that the New York Times calls, “fluid and poetic as well as terrifying.”
 I Hotel is her sixth novel and one of her most ambitious works to date; this 640-page epic story is made up of interconnected novellas, all centered at the hotel where people, politics, ideals, and history come together.
-Letters can tell stories long after they’ve reached their initial audience, check out these revealing found letters that can say more than you think.
 Start with: I Hotel

 Svoboda does it all: novels, stories, memoir, biography, poetry that pops up in the New Yorker from time to time, and even a libretto.
 Her work spans continents and an astonishing breadth of subject matter, including mermaids, pirates, conquistadors, and ghosts to American veterans (Black Glasses Like Clark Kent), cattle herders on the Nile, and a young woman seeking self-discovery (Bohemian Girl).
 With Svoboda, you can expect the unexpected—and a big heart beating under every surprising line.
 Start with: Trailer Girl and Other Stories, a mix of novella and stories.